Living in Grantham

 Is Grantham a good place to live?

-What schools are in Grantham?
+What are the schools in Grantham like?

-What is the transport like in Grantham?
+What is the average house price in Grantham?

 Where does this data come from?